Josh Davis (basketball, born 1980): Professional career

 Davis was drafted by the Dodge City Legend of the USBL following college, but instead opted to join Sicc Jessi of LegADue, the Italian second division.
 In the 2003–04 season, Davis played in the CBA with the Idaho Stampede, where he was named the league's newcomer of the year and most valuable player.
 Davis also played in four games with the NBA's Atlanta Hawks that season.

 Davis played in 42 games for the Philadelphia 76ers in the 2004–05 season, making five starts.
 On Nov.
 24, 2004, he scored a career-high 19 points against the Boston Celtics.
 In the 2005–06 season, Davis played a total of six games combined, with the Bucks, the Houston Rockets, and the Phoenix Suns.
 In between, he played with the Idaho Stampede.

 He joined Dynamo Moscow Region of the Russian Superleague for the 2006–07 season.
 He then spent the 2007–08 season playing with Kyiv of the Ukrainian SuperLeague.

 In 2008, Davis joined the Indiana Pacers for their training camp.
 He was waived on October 23, 2008.
 He later signed with the Colorado 14ers of the NBA D-League.
 On March 5, 2009, he signed with Cangrejeros de Santurce of the Puerto Rican BSN League.
 In November 2010 he signed with Bancatercas Teramo in Italy.
 He joined the Memphis Grizzlies in 2011 and played 15 games, averaging 1.9 points and 1.8 rebounds.

-He was waived in February 2012.
+Davis' final NBA game was played on February 6, 2012, in a 84 - 89 loss to the San Antonio Spurs where he recorded 5 points, 4 rebounds and 1 steal.
+He was waived the next day on February 7, 2012.

 As of 2013, Josh Davis is playing for Guaiqueríes de Margarita in Venezuela alongside former NBA players Renaldo Balkman and Antoine Wright.